evso7th/EtherMusic/QUICK_GUIDE.md

 ## The Big Pads (Theremins)

-There are two large, glowing pads.
+There are two large, glowing pads with their names, `Bass Pad` and `Melody Pad`, written on the background.
 They are your main instruments.

 *   **How to Play:** Touch a pad with your finger (or click with a mouse).
 *   **Left to Right:** Controls the **pitch** (the note you hear).